Plus and minus signs: Other uses

 In physics, the use of plus and minus signs for different electrical charges was introduced by Georg Christoph Lichtenberg.

 In chemistry, superscripted plus and minus signs are used to indicate an ion with a positive or negative charge of 1 (e.g., NH).
 If the charge is greater than 1, a number indicating the charge is written before the sign (as in SO).
-The minus sign is also used, in place of an en dash, for a single covalent bond between two atoms as in the skeletal formula.

 A plus sign prefixed to a telephone number is used to indicate the form used for International Direct Dialing.
 Its precise usage varies by technology and national standards.
 In the International Phonetic Alphabet, subscripted plus and minus signs are used as diacritics to indicate advanced or retracted articulations of speech sounds.